Philp Yenyo has been waiting for 20 years to take his kids to a baseball game.

 "We need to keep moving forward," she shared.
 "We’re season ticket holders and I actually sent them a thank you email to say that I was glad for the change."

-The Cleveland Indigenous Coalition said in a statement that the name change is the culmination of over sixty years of grassroots advocacy.
+The Cleveland Indigenous Coalition said in a statement that the name change is the culmination of more than 60 years of grassroots advocacy.

 "Our community has worked tirelessly to be recognized as diverse and vibrant, instead of being portrayed in inaccurate and harmful ways," the statement posted by Lake Erie Native American Council read.
 "This name change will help create a place where Native American children and their families are valued and fully seen."